 - EDGEL 421: Methods of Teaching Mathematics (3)

-Candidates will be exempt from these courses if these courses have been completed as part of the candidate's teacher licensure requirement (licensed educators).
+Candidates will be exempt from these courses if credit for these courses has already been earned.

 And the following professional education courses required for licensure and the master of arts degree:

-- EDGCC/EDGSP 513: Educational Research, Design and Development (3)
+- EDGCC 513: Educational Research, Design and Development (3)

 - EDGSP 520: Characteristics of Students with Disabilities (3)